sammorrell/mn19-supplementary-material/README.md

 [**2020.8**](https://github.com/sammorrell/mn19-supplementary-material/releases/tag/2020.8) - A further revision of the catalogue which includes improved uncertainties.
 This is the version accompanying the erratum.

+[**2020.10**](https://github.com/sammorrell/mn19-supplementary-material/releases/tag/2020.10) - A small incremental release to correct the uncertainties included in the M-dwarf uncertainties catalogue.
+Those included as part of the 2020.8 release were inconsistent with the erratum paper, and are underestimates of the formal uncertainties.

 ---

 For your convenience, these catalogues are also available on: